Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

 From this plot we can see:

--   The moving mean of ZM continue to fall.
+-   The moving means and close price of ZM continued to fall.

+-   AAPL had a big increase from Oct/2021 to Apr/2022.

--   In 2021, the moving mean of TSLA went up, then it started to wave in a large range.
+-   In 2021, the moving means of TSLA went up, then it started to wave in a large range.

 -   From April 2022, all these four tickers started to fall down.

-## Relationship
+## Relationships

-### relationship between volume and returns
+-   relationship between volume and returns

+I guess there would be some relationship between volume and returns.

 ``` r
 g <- ggplot(return_data, aes(x=return, y=volume))